A data essay

 A wiki at archive scale, no embeddings.

-Falsafa scales Andrej Karpathy's LLM-as-Wiki gist past three million words of curated literary corpus, and its ambition is to push past a hundred million with the Perseus archive.
+Falsafa scales Andrej Karpathy's LLM-as-Wiki gist to 89 million words of curated literary corpus, on its way past a hundred million as the Perseus ingest completes.
 No vector index.
 No chunking.
 No embedding model.
-The host LLM navigates the markdown directly through eight librarian tools, and every cited paragraph resolves to a deep link in the reading site.
+The host LLM navigates the markdown directly through fifteen librarian tools, and every cited paragraph resolves to a deep link in the reading site.

 Scaling Karpathy's LLM-Wiki gist

 Editorial chart, log-flat.
-Word counts across the English layer.
+Word counts summed across every language variant.

 Hatched bar = proposal, contingent on Perseus ingest.